jmars/photon/README.md

 # Photon
 A fork of the [lite](https://github.com/rxi/lite) editor with just the core pulled out for building small apps.
-Lua POC replaced with luajit and the cassowary constraint solver (amoeba) have been added.
+With the goal of putting together simple concepts in a way that works better than the sum of the parts.

 ## Current Features
 * View physics animation via a first degree ODE solver